Fifth Party System: History

 The onset of the Great Depression undermined the confidence of business in Republican promises of prosperity.
-The four consecutive elections, 1932, 1936, 1940, and 1944, of Franklin D. Roosevelt gave the Democrats dominance.
-The sweeping victory in 1936 consolidated the New Deal Coalition in control of the Fifth Party System at the presidential level; only Dwight Eisenhower in 1952 and 1956 broke its hold on the White House.
+The four consecutive elections of Franklin D. Roosevelt delivered the Democrats virtually uncontested dominance.
+By the time of their sweeping victory in 1936, the Party had become dominated by the New Deal Coalition, remaining unchallenged until Dwight D. Eisenhower led Republicans to victory in 1952.